Gieneq/Audio-Spectrum-Display/schematics/README.md

 When looking at real voltage source with series impedance and several parallel impedances, the output impedance (or equivalent Thevenin's resistance) can be find out using **parallel connection of all impedances**.
 The resulting impedance will be **less than the least resistance in parallel** and **greater than least resistance in parallel divided by number of resistors in total**.

+Assuming Thevenin's voltage value can be harder because it requires concerning 3 cases:

 |Assumption helping in estimating impedances values|
 |:-:|
 |<img src="thevenin_conversion_2.png" alt="Assumption helping in estimating impedances values" width="500">|

-Assuming Thevenin's voltage value can be harder because it requires concerning 3 cases:
+Breaking point of voltage is when resistance replacing parallel connection is equal internal resistance of source, then voltage is halved.

 ## Summary